A-AbdAlrazeq/Group_Project/README.md

 - Admin Car Management: Administrators have the power to easily add new cars to the system, remove cars that are no longer available, and make changes to existing car details.

-- User Account Management: Our application allows users to create their personal accounts, complete with validation for accurate information.
-Once registered, users can effortlessly log into their accounts, ensuring smooth and efficient access to personalized features and streamlined booking processes.
+- User Account Management: Our application allows users to create their personal accounts, complete with validation for input information.
+Once registered, users can log into their accounts, ensuring smooth and efficient access to personalized features and streamlined booking processes.

-- Car Information: Users can explore comprehensive details about each available car, helping them make informed decisions.
+- Car Information: Users can explore details about each available car, helping them make informed decisions.

-- Easy Booking: Booking a car is a breeze.
-Users choose their preferred dates, then add them to the cart.
+- Easy Booking: Users choose their preferred dates, then add them to the cart.

-- Flexible Cancellation: Change of plans?
-No worries.
-Users can cancel car reservations with ease.
+- Flexible Cancellation: Users can cancel car reservations with ease.

 - Smart Search: Find the perfect car by filtering fuel type, model, color, and price.

 - Bookmark and Book: Users can save their favorite cars to a bookmark, making it easy to access and add them to the cart for a streamlined booking process.

-- Users can bookmark cars to review and add to cart later

-- Smooth Checkout: Ready to go?
-Users can proceed to checkout with a clear total price.
+- Smooth Checkout: Users can proceed to checkout with a clear total price.

 - Responsive on Any Device: Our app seamlessly adapts to computers, tablets, and phones
 ## Demo